GeorgeOduor/GeorgeOduor.github.io/content/project/ml/logistic/index.md

 image:
   caption:
   focal_point: Smart
-summary: Who is going to click that Ad?This project answers this quastion using Logistic regression.
+summary: Who is going to click that Ad?This project answers this question using Logistic regression.
 tags:
 - ml
 title: DIGITAL MARKETING